Redesign of the iconic Abercrombie & Fitch brand identity, crafting a more elevated-feeling brand experience to attract new, trend-conscious shoppers.

-My role upon joining the Abercrombie & Fitch brand team was to lead our in-store and digital "conceptual" team in re-imagining the brand for a more trend-conscious customer who was willing to pay for new arrivals and full-priced products.
-Utilizing only our existing typefaces, I created a revitalized style guide and visual language that appealed to new consumer audiences, while maintaining the brand heritage.
+I joined Abercrombie & Fitch to lead our creative marketing concept team and was tasked with re-imagining the brand for a more trend-conscious customer who was willing to pay for full-price new arrivals.
+Utilizing existing brand codes like our well-recognized serif logo typeface, I created a revitalized style guide and visual language that appealed to new consumer audiences, while maintaining the brand heritage.

-Regular customers, particularly in the male demographic, had long remained the same; Their primary purchases were basic items such as polos and button-downs, with a preference to purchase on sale items.
+Regular customers had long remained the same, primarily purchasing basics with a preference to purchase on sale items.
 This behavior forced the brand to place items on discount to generate transactions, negatively impacting overall AUR.

 Visual Refresh